-Our CFRT (continuous fiber reinforced thermoplastic composite) offers truck and trailer manufacturers the possibility to reduce weight while maintaining exceptional strength, stiffness, and impact resistance.
-The transportation liners and aerodynamic components are engineered to meet the customer’s specifications.
+Our CFRT (continuous fiber-reinforced thermoplastic composite) offers truck and trailer manufacturers the possibility to reduce weight while maintaining exceptional strength, stiffness, and impact resistance.
+The transportation lines and aerodynamic components are engineered to meet the customer’s specifications.
 Design flexibility is readily achieved by tailoring combinations of varying fiber content as well as fiber orientation.

 Within the industry, piping is usually a system of pipes used to convey fluids (liquids and gases) from one location to another.
 The engineering discipline of piping design studies the efficient transport of fluid.

-To some extent, modern piping often refers to a piping design which is usually performed by Auto CAD.
+To some extent, modern piping often refers to a piping design that is usually performed by Auto CAD.

 For the pipe industry, we provide strong, durable, and environmentally friendly material.
 Our continuous fiber-reinforced composites can also be used to retrofit old, outdated, and environmentally dangerous pipes.
 TOPOLO’s composite material can be added to standard polypropylene pipes.
 By using a modified filament winding process, it will be extra reinforced.